dfeng99/dapiPush/README.md

 ## Notes:
 1. Default log policy only target on info level. enable debug level when needed.
-2. Device Token should match its release status i.e. Production/Development.
+2. Device Token should match the servers that you connected i.e. Production/Development.

 # Push Manager(User Interface)
 There is a simple user interface provided.
 You can find it in the PushManager folder.
 It is written in PHP and is based on Slim framework.
 To work with Push Manager, you should also install mysql, php-fpm and [Slim](https://www.slimframework.com/docs/tutorial/first-app.html) framework.
 There are some configurations need to be followed: